Frequently Asked Questions

 Q: Can’t it be broken into being plastic?
 Can’t the whole thing be stolen?
 How secure is it?

-A: Keep in mind that Pill Pod, Rx drug and marijuana lock box / locking pill bottle is a deterrent and not intended to be a high security safe.
+A: Keep in mind that Pill Pod, Rx drug and marijuana lock box is a deterrent and not intended to be a high security safe.
 It is meant to restrict and keep others out of your meds & cannabis products and prevent problems from starting.
 It strikes the right balance in providing you with convenience of storing or moving it where you want.
 Anything can be broken into – including front or sliding glass doors, which typically have locks as well.
 It is “tamper evident” -meaning that anyone trying to break into it would need to use significant force and/or tools, destroying it in the process, and evident to anyone.
 If someone with an addiction is intent on stealing drugs, nothing, outside of a heavy-duty floor mounted steel safe, will prevent them from tearing out a drug lock box and breaking into it.

 Q: What about other drug lock boxes and locking pill bottles being sold, how secure are those?

 A: Consumer Alert: A number security products being promoted, marketed, and sold have no security and should be avoided.
 Before you purchase anything, carefully read through the product reviews.
 Know that some of the “glowing five star reviews” are fake – planted there by friends or insiders from the manufacturer.